17 Tips For Creating A Must-Read Church Newsletter

 3. Include The Basics

-In an effort to get creative and create a must-read church newsletter, some churches leave out the basics.
+In an effort to get creative and write a must-read church newsletter, some churches leave out the basics.
 There are some staples that should stay in your newsletters, such as:

 Plus, people remember what they read better when it’s associated with an image.
-In fact, people remember 80% of what they see, but only 20% of what the read.
+In fact, people remember 80% of what they see, but only 20% of what they read.

 The great thing is churches can access plenty of free and low-cost graphics to use for print, email and web-based newsletters.
 Find the best church graphics with our post about free and premium options.
 For the more artsy types, we also wrote a post on the best free platforms for creating your own church graphics.